Synchronization versus collaboration:: uncertainty v risk

 The Lorenz attractor displays chaotic behaviour.
 These two plots demonstrate sensitive dependence on initial conditions within the region of phase space occupied by the attractor.
 (Photo credit: Wikipedia)

-We don’t need an understanding of ‘Chaos Theory’ to know about the “Butterfly Effect”, nor do we need a medical qualification to grasp that (hitherto) unseen flaws in human DNA can have live-changing consequences for individuals.
+We don’t need an understanding of ‘Chaos Theory’ to know about the “Butterfly Effect”, nor do we need a medical qualification to grasp that (hitherto) unseen flaws in human DNA can have life-changing consequences for individuals.

 In business terms, those of us who are concerned enough with ‘risk’ to look beyond what conventional “wisdom” tells us, KNOW that in the Digital Age of networks of inter-connected systems and sub-systems, apparently minor errors can have a MAJOR effect: